Tabasco Scorpion Sauce Review

 Ingredients list:

-From the taste of this sauce, I imagine that the fresh ingredients are all fermented.
+From the taste, I imagine that this is a fermented hot sauce.
 This isn’t surprising, as Tabasco Original uses a fermented tabasco pepper mash as its base.

 What’s most surprising is the use of guava and pineapple as the main accenting flavors.
 This gives Tabasco scorpion an interesting twist.
 But guess what?
 It works.